Tour the Cold War nuclear missile bunker untouched for 60 years

 Escape room

-In the event that the main exit collapsed, this hatch – which leads to a vertical escape shaft – is how workers would get out safely.
-With enemy nuclear strikes thought likely during the time Titan II was active, a back-up exit plan was something of a necessity.
+If the main exit collapsed, this hatch, which leads to a vertical escape shaft, is how workers would get out safely.
+With enemy nuclear strikes thought likely during the time Titan II was active, a backup exit plan was something of a necessity.

 Burn baby, burn